Is Medicaid Spend Down the Best Choice for Your Financial Plan?

 States have different asset thresholds at which an individual would have to spend down eligible assets to receive benefits, in Florida this threshold is $2,000.
 Countable assets to determine your "spend down" could include savings accounts, IRAs, and 401(k)s, and other investments including stocks, bonds, and mutual funds.
 In other circumstances, certain categories of funds are deemed “exempt” or “non-countable.”
 However, how to conduct a spend-down can depend on a variety of factors.
 To determine how to calculate the spend-down amount while considering each individual financial situation, you should consider working with a Medicaid Planning Attorney.

 When is Medicaid Spend Down a Useful Tool?

 Some of the biggest concerns include paying for prescriptions, expensive medical care, home health care (home health aides), ALF bills, and nursing home bills.
-For those who are disabled or over age 65, "spending down" allows you the opportunity to receive mandatory benefits include services including inpatient and outpatient hospital services, physician services, laboratory and x-ray services, and home health services, among others.
-You also may receive optional benefits include services including prescription drugs, case management, physical therapy, and occupational therapy.
+For those who are disabled or over age 65, "spending down" allows you the opportunity to receive mandatory benefits, including inpatient and outpatient hospital services, physician services, laboratory and x-ray services, and home health services, among others.
+You also may receive optional benefits including prescription drugs, case management, physical therapy, and occupational therapy.

 Prescription Drug Coverage

 Using Medicaid Spend Down can be particularly helpful for individuals with high medical expenses because they can receive Medicare prescription drug coverage if they are using Original Medicare, a Medicare Advantage Plan, or if they have existing prescription drug coverage.

 Nursing Home Coverage